nikhilazad1/CODTECH-Task1/README.md

 Project Details:

-TO-DOIT is a web-based to-do list application that allows users to manage their tasks in a structured and organized manner.
+TO-DO-LIST is a web-based to-do list application that allows users to manage their tasks in a structured and organized manner.
 Users can add tasks with due dates, mark them as completed or pending, and filter tasks based on their status.
 The application also provides an option to delete all tasks at once.
 Additionally, users can switch between multiple themes to customize the appearance of the application according to their preferences.

 Key Features: